Employee Type Definitions

 Adjunct faculty are part-time appointments appointed to fulfill the teaching and advising responsibilities associated with a specific course (or a set of specified courses) on a semester by semester basis.

-Administrative faculty and professional faculty are normally referred to collectively as Administrative/Professional faculty, both require advanced learning acquired by prolonged formal instruction and/or specialized training and work experience.
+Administrative Faculty and Professional Faculty are normally referred to collectively as Administrative/Professional Faculty (A/P faculty).
+Both require advanced learning acquired by prolonged formal instruction and/or specialized training and work experience.

 Classified staff hold positions that include a wide range of roles within the University.
 They are typically non-teaching employees and may be classified as either exempt (not overtime eligible) or non-exempt (overtime eligible).
 These employees are covered by the provisions of the Virginia Personnel Act (Title 2.2, § 2.2-2900 of the Code of Virginia), once they have completed the 12-month probationary period.